 Hi.
 I’m Anil Karamchandani

-I’m an ex-banker and now author of the book 21 Office Situations & How to Deal with Them.
+I’m a Mumbai-based former manager and now author of the book 21 Office Situations & How to Deal with Them.

 Full list of chapters here.